 According to the Huffington Post, Diana Degette has agreed, on behalf of the pro-choice caucus, to the language of an executive order that the President will issue to address Bart Stupak’s concerns regarding the health care bill.

-The Washington Post confirms that “it is likely at the very least to restate Obama’s commitment to upholding the Hyde Amendment” — which would effectively make the Hyde amendment permanent, rather than having to be renewed each year in the Appropriations bill.
+The Washington Post confirms that the executive order would effectively make the Hyde amendment permanent, rather than having to be renewed each year in the Appropriations bill.
 DeGette says that she would “would support that option, so long as Stupak’s provision is not given another vote.”

 Members of the pro-choice caucus have said they will take their cues from DeGette.